-[40] The Commissioner has given weight to a respondent's stated intention of making many new requests in finding the respondent's requests to be frivolous or vexatious.
-The weight have requests for present here.
+[40] The Commissioner has given weight to a respondent's stated intention of making many new requests in finding the respondent's requests to be frivolous or vexatious.51 However, this factor is not present here.
 While the respondent made numerous detailed requests for records between April 2002 and September 2004, he made no further requests between September 2004 and June 2005 (when he made two requests), and did not make another request until the one in issue here, in May 2006.
 There is no indication in the material before me that the respondent has made any new requests since May 2006 or that he intends to make further requests in the future.